Applicability of spatial early warning signals to complex network dynamics: Methods

 \subsection{Kendall's $\tau$}

 As in prior work, we used the Kendall's rank correlation, denoted by $\tau$, as a performance measure of EWSs \cite{dakos2010, kefi2014}.
-We computed $\tau$ between the control parameter and the early warning signal over a range of control parameter values near the tipping event, specifically, the latter half of the home range.
+We computed $\tau$ between the control parameter and the EWS over a range of control parameter values near the tipping event, specifically, the latter half of the home range.
 We also computed a sign-adjusted Kendall's $\tau'$ value as follows.
 For dynamics simulated in an ascending sequence, a positive rank correlation indicates that the EWS grows large as the control parameter approaches a bifurcation.
 In this case, we set $\tau'=\tau$.
 For dynamics simulated in a descending sequence, a good EWS should grow large as the control parameter becomes smaller (more negative).
 In this case, we set $\tau'=-\tau$.
+A larger $\tau'$ value is better.
 Both $\tau$ and $\tau'$ range between $-1$ and $1$.